LeannDeen/Dice_game/README.md

 #Dice Game Example

-* Includes one dice
+* Includes one die
-* prints to console
+* Continues until a 1 is rolled
+* Prints result of each roll and final score